dak-oala/dak-oala.github.io/README.md

 Beautiful Jekyll is built to be very customizable, and as such, many questions about "how do I change ..." can be answered by looking at the `_config.yml` file.
 The configuration file has many adjustable parameters to customize your site.

 #### How do I move the blog to another page instead of having it on the home page?

+The default style of Beautiful Jekyll is to feature the blog feed on the front page.
+For some sites that's not the ideal structure, and you may want to have a separate dedicated page for the blog posts.
+To have the blog hosted on a different URL (for example at `<mysite.com>/blog`), copy the `index.html` file into a folder with the same name as the desired page (for example, to `blog/index.html`), and in the `_config.yml` file you need to add a parameter `paginate_path: "/<page name>/page:num/"` (for example `paginate_path: "/blog/page:num/"`).

+### How do I use math equations in my posts?

+  MathJax can be easily integrated into your website with a one-line addition.
+You can see [this discussion](https://github.com/daattali/beautiful-jekyll/issues/195) for more information.